About Me

 I recommend Say Nothing: A True Story of Murder and Memory in Northern Ireland (2019) without reservation.
 Author Patrick Radden Keefe is an exceptional writer, masterful storyteller, and rigorous researcher.
 I'm looking forward to reading more of his work.

 The murder of Jean McConville - a Belfast mother of ten - is the scaffolding on which Keefe constructs his compelling tale.
 But true to its subtitle, memory plays an equal role in this remarkable book.
-With the Troubles in Northern Ireland haunting and distorting - in equal measure - the memories of many people who lived through those traumatic years, the truth about McConville's abduction and murder remains unknown, even with two prominent players confessing their part in the crime.
+With the Troubles in Northern Ireland haunting and distorting - in equal measure - the memories of many people who lived through those traumatic years, the whole truth about McConville's abduction and murder remains unknown, even with two prominent players confessing their part in the crime.

 And the "calibrated sophistry" of Gerry Adams - who wouldn't sit for an interview with Keefe as he researched the book - boggles the mind.
 Despite mountains of evidence to the contrary, to this day the ex-Sinn Fein representative still maintains he was never a member of the Provisional Wing of the Irish Republican Army.
 After reading Say Nothing, I could picture Adams's delight when he first heard Kellyanne Conway refer to "alternative facts".
 Words to live by for a maniacal dissembler like Gerry.